asharma567/asharma567.github.io/_posts/2018-02-22-Favorite-Article,-Why-Data-Leaders-head-for-the-Exit.md

-A leader of data science practices needs to focus on: data governance, MDM, compliance, legal issues around the use of algorithms created and ensuring documentation just in case someone sues for wrongful use.
+A leader of data science practice, needs to focus on: data governance, MDM, compliance, legal issues around the use of algorithms created and ensuring documentation just in case someone sues for wrongful use.
 There are hiring issues, staffing problems to deal with, budget and funding to gain, P&L to run, business cases to build, market research to conduct, vendor meetings to hold, tech life-cycle management to run, evangelizing of projects (both internal and external) and turning the work into data products that are sell-able by the company and all this while trying to ensure a profit for the company. **Big difference.**

-_The problem with this is most companies try to bait-in thier first Data Scientist as a pure IC and ultimately making thier lives hell for the aforementioned reasons.
+_Most companies try to bait-in their first Data Scientist as a pure IC and ultimately making thier lives hell for the aforementioned reasons.
 They don't realize that person's working two roles especially if there isn't additional budget for creating larger team.
 The allure to having just one person, instead of building out a team is simple: Cost.
 But it's one of things in the long run it'll payoff_

 Workflow